 Before Covid-19, many of us had a clear separation of work and home.
 Work was a place we went to.
 The home was the place where we lived and were most comfortable.
 They rarely met unless you occasionally worked at home.
 Now, all of a sudden, millions that are able to are working from home.
-It’s a strange state of mind, working properly in your own home, the place where you generally think of as your escape from work.
+It’s a strange state of mind, working properly in your own home, the place which you generally think of as your escape from work.
 So, how do you separate the two when you never leave the place?
 As usual, we have tips!

 Use a separate room if you can

 This is the big one, really.
 Set up a separate workspace.
 Whether it’s an office with a door, a guest room, a table in the garden shed, a spot in a cupboard (or under the stairs Harry Potter style), make a space that is solely dedicated to working.
 That way, when your workday is over, or you’re on your lunch break, you can shut the door and put work away.
 Much like you left work before.
 This will not be possible for everyone, especially those working from home with kids around – often times you have to set up at a central point in the house to wrangle kids, pets and meals.
 Be careful doing this, because it can quickly feel like you’re never leaving work and never leaving home.
 It puts you in a sort of purgatory state of mind.
 Also, having a separate space helps set the tone with the kids; they eventually understand that it’s the place where you’re working and treat it as much.
 If you don’t have a separate room you can use, use a part of a room where you won’t spend much time outside of work hours, that way you don’t see work staring back at you when you’re trying to relax.